mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The Zhodani have a general distaste for other human races which do not practice psionics.
-Effective indoctrination and ever-present possibility that one’s mind is being read have removed dishonesty and deviance as common features of society.
+Effective indoctrination and ever-present possibility that one's mind is being read have removed dishonesty and deviance as common features of society.
 Disagreements still

 occur, competition thrives, passions flare.
 But all takes place in